 If, at your immigration hearing, the judge decided to issue a removal order and new evidence or facts come to light, a motion to reopen removal proceedings may also be requested.
 You will be able to remain in the U.S. while the case is pending.
 An appeal to the BIA (Board of Immigration Appeals) is a further action that can be taken if the removal order is reissued.
 Our attorneys can represent you in the appeal process, if needed, and always have your immigration goals in mind in every action they take.

-Contact a New York City immigration lawyer for aggressive assistance in filing a motion to reopen removal proceedings.
+Contact a Motion to Reopen Immigration Lawyer NYC for aggressive assistance in filing a motion to reopen removal proceedings.